Article

 The virus was not detected in any tissue of the hACE2- fetuses.

 The viral load was significantly higher in male fetuses than in female fetuses.
-These results are consistent with a recent human study that has shown gender-specific risk of neurodevelopmental sequelae in fetuses exposed to maternal SARS-CoV-2 infection. https://discovermednews.com/male-offspring-exposed-to-covid-in-utero-increased-risk-of-neurodevelopmental-disorder/

-12–27% of brain cells in hACE2+ fetuses were positive for the SARS-CoV-2 S protein, whereas the brains of hACE2- fetuses were negative for the S protein.
+12–27% of brain cells in hACE2+ fetuses were positive for the SARS-CoV-2 S protein.
+The brains of hACE2- fetuses and the mock-infected group were negative for the S protein.
 This shows that hACE2 facilitates SARS-CoV-2 infection in this model system.

+Cells positive for the SARS-CoV-2 S protein in the fetal brains were positive for different cell markers.
+About 19% were positive for the immature neuron marker, 13% for the mature neuron marker, 31% for the choroid plexus cell marker, 28% for the astrocyte marker, and 27% for the microglia marker.
 The S protein was found within brain blood vessels in cortical and hippocampal regions of fetal brains.
 Co-localization of the S protein and CD31, the marker for endothelial cells, confirmed the blood vessel infection.
 According to the authors, these results suggest that SARS-CoV-2 entered the fetal brain via the circulatory system, indicating the same transmission route in humans.

-Cells positive for the S protein in the fetal brain were also positive for other cell markers, confirming SARS-CoV-2 infection of these cells.
-About 19% were positive for the immature neuron marker, 13% for the mature neuron marker, 31% for the choroid plexus cell marker, 28% for the astrocyte marker, and 27% for the microglia marker.
-The S protein was not detected in the fetal brain of the mock-infected group.

 Conclusion

-The authors concluded that the observed deleterious effects of maternal-fetal transmission on fetal neurodevelopment may be more severe in humans, which are more susceptible to SARS-CoV-2 infection than mice.
+The authors concluded that the observed deleterious effects of maternal-fetal transmission on fetal neurodevelopment may be more severe in humans, who are more susceptible to SARS-CoV-2 infection than mice.
 These findings, therefore, have important implications for pregnancy and fetal complications in humans following prenatal exposure to SARS-CoV-2.

 This article was published in Brain Behavior Immunology.